OutCast3k/coinbin/README.md

 - Sign transactions offline.
 - Broadcast transactions.
 - nLockTime support.
+- Add custom data to transactions with the use of OP_RETURN.
 - Brain wallet support.
 - Compatible with bitcoin-qt
 - An offical .onion address for tor users.